jaimebw/old___jaimebw.github.io/_posts/2025-4-10-Intro-to-my-PhD.md

 ## 4.1 What is the easiest protocol to interact with an FPGA integrated with a SoC?

-My first thought was to keep using **UART**, just like in my prototype.
+My first thought was to keep using UART, just like in my prototype.
 I could configure the SoC’s I/O pins, connect through GPIOs, and reuse the design I had already built.

-But my advisor Francisco pointed out that this setup was **overkill** for an SoC.
+But my advisor Francisco pointed out that this setup was overkill for a SoC.
 Instead, he suggested I use **[AXI4](https://en.wikipedia.org/wiki/Advanced_eXtensible_Interface)**—the standard bus that ARM CPUs use to talk to FPGA fabric.
 AXI4 offered higher throughput, cleaner integration, and a much more scalable solution for my HIL experiments.

 So that’s what I did.